timunie/Ava-ApiTests/website/docs/M_Avalonia_AvaloniaPropertyMetadata_GenerateTypeSafeMetadata.md

 #### Return Value
+<a href="T_Avalonia_AvaloniaPropertyMetadata">AvaloniaPropertyMetadata</a>

+## Remarks
-<a href="T_Avalonia_AvaloniaPropertyMetadata">AvaloniaPropertyMetadata</a>For example, delegates which receive the owner object should be removed.
+For example, delegates which receive the owner object should be removed.

 ## See Also